evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - Where?
 How? **Absolute Value** means the distance away from '0' so you need a positive and negative.
 - For absolute value inequalities, you will need a negative AND a positive for each one - **The sign will also be flipped when doing the opposite values**
 - *When dividing or multiplying by a negative, don't forget to FLIP the sign*
-- For > greater than you need to use an 'OR' with a compound inequality, for < less than you need to use an 'AND' to get the correct solution sets
+- For > greater than you need to use an 'OR' with a compound inequality, for < less than you need to use an 'AND' to get the correct solution sets, formulas/syntax below :
+- |x| > k : x > k OR x < -k
+- |x| < k : x < k AND x > -k
 - Problem 1) |x| $\ge$ 2 : So you will need both a negative and positive for these as well, so $(-\infty, -2) \cup (2, \infty)$ is the solution set (any number that is less than $\le$ -2 Union with any number that is  $\ge$ greater than equal to 2)
 - Problem 2) |x| > 7 : $(-\infty, -7) \cup (7, \infty)$ : x > 7 or x < -7
 - Problem 3) |x| < 3 :